skergoat/baromaire/README.md

 6. start MAMP or XAMP.

-7. In your browser to to
+7. In your browser go to

         http://[my-localhost-server]